In addition to photography and film, Charles has worked on a number of art, curatorial, and design based collaborations and exhibitions.

 Opening Night 2013.

-Starbucks hired Charlie Schuck to create a set of store displays at a conceptual project “Starbucks Reserve” that spoke to the four major regions in which their coffee is sourced and how they relate to the site specific store experience.
+Starbucks hired Charles Schuck to create a set of store displays at a conceptual project “Starbucks Reserve” that spoke to the four major regions in which their coffee is sourced and how they relate to the site specific store experience.
 Charlie used a selection of natural objects, historical items, mixed media and collaborations between various regional artist-makers for these displays.

 Part gallery, part store, Object initially was born as a series of curated salons to celebrate and question new design from the Pacific Northwest and its relationship to both historic craft and new technology.
-Design-focused art exhibits coexisted with a physical store and residence that carried items from the Northwest and places that had traditionally influenced the region.
+Design-focused art exhibits coexisted with a physical store and residence that carried items from both the Northwest and places that had traditionally influenced the reigon.

 Object Store & Gallery